 Skirmisher’s Sabre - Warrior > Damage/CDR

 The damage option.
 Warwick’s has high AD ratios and does well with CDR.
 This make Warrior a good snowball enchantment and can help you carry the game if you know what you’re doing.
-I recommend this if you have a few dozen games on Warwick and have an intermediate understanding of his limits and potential.
+I recommend this if you have a hundred or so games on Warwick and a thorough understanding of his limits and potential.

 Titanic Hydra is one of the most built items on Warwick’s in general.
 It’s the most viable path for Tiamat, an item necessary on Warwick jungle, the on-hit passive synergizes well with Warwick’s on-hit centered kit and he naturally builds HP, amping Titanic Hydra’s damage.
 However, sometimes its better to delay the completion of the item in favor of more defensive items like Spirit Visage or Dead Man's Plate

 Ninja Tabi > Anti-Auto/Armor

 Useful against comps which are mostly auto-attack reliant.
 The go-to boots upgrade since there will always be at least one auto attack reliant champion.

 Mercury's Treads > Tenacity/Magic Resist

 Useful against comps with high CC.
 Good in games where there’s a lot of hard CC champions like Morgana or Maokai.